fperez/agu-nnow-evaluation/nnow-audit.md

 * Peer review: as indicated above, this initiative didn't really focus on producing any new tools for peer-review.
 I hope open efforts from different organizations and disciplines, who have existing tools in that space, will explore how to best integrate them with notebook publishing.
 * Archival: best practices and approaches for long-term archival of notebook-based content, that take into account graceful degradation to PDF as well as the longevity of complex web technologies, are still in their infancy.
 * In-depth testing of the complete end-to-end workflow hasn't yet really happened, and it is likely to uncover many rough edges and limitations of the current prototypes.
-* Work to nucleate action from actors beyond AGU; I see a lot of potential by including other scientific societies with
+* Work to nucleate action from actors beyond AGU; I see a lot of potential by including other scientific societies with aligned interests, that could facilitate adoption of these ideas across scholarly publishing.

 Based on these, I suggest (with adequate further funding and support), the establishment of working groups on at least _peer review_, and _standards/archiving_, as well as a _coordination group for early adopters across scientific societies and publishers_, to tap into the potential for usage in other disciplines.